Jboghaert/proj-goto-1/README.md

 Add Description

 ## Implementation prerequisites
 The scripts within the GOTO-1 project are written for the 2019 Duckietown class at ETH Zürich.
-It should be implemented in the existing framework of **indefinite navigation**, more info to be found [here] (https://docs.duckietown.org/daffy/opmanual_duckiebot/out/demo_indefinite_navigation.html).
+It should be implemented in the existing framework of **indefinite navigation**, more info to be found [here](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/demo_indefinite_navigation.html).
 For the requirements, see section 'Important'.
 The entire project is based on a ROS-template providing a boilerplate repository for developing ROS-based software in Duckietown.

 ## Guideline
 Carefully follow the steps below to implement the proj-goto-1 solution onto your duckiebot.